panozzaj/rspec_lister/README.md

 This list can then be fed to other programs that can operate on it.
 Since I think it has value in itself, making a gem for it.

+If `rspec_lister` is run with arguments, only list specs in that spec directory.
+For example, `rspec_lister spec/models` will only list specs that live under `spec/models`.

 ## Contributing

 1. Fork it